 Pictures or images are one of the elements in the website that takes most of the time to load, hence increasing the overall loading time of the page.
 Wp Smush.it is a plug-in that can help you automatically compress the uploaded image through the media library.
 This works great on a website that has a lot of picture-based content, running through all images in this plug-in can greatly reduce the size of all images by compressing them.

 4. Leverage Browsing Cache

-Cache is a very problematic, if managed incorrectly can cause more damage than leaving it alone the way it is.
-Headers that have expired inform the browser if there is a need to obtain the file from server or run from cache, this can only work when a user has a particular page saved in their cache, which is why we see a different loading speed on a website that we log in frequently, this is done via reducing the need to repeatedly download files by connecting to the server twice and secondly cancels unnecessary HTTP requests.
-However, if the user has caches cleaned or off, then there is no impact on site’s speed, so this fix is more towards the user end.
+The cache is very problematic, if managed incorrectly can cause more damage than leaving it alone the way it is.
+Headers that have expired inform the browser if there is a need to obtain the file from a server or run from the cache, this can only work when a user has a particular page saved in their cache, which is why we see a different loading speed on a website that we log in to frequently, this is done via reducing the need to repeatedly download files by connecting to the server twice and secondly cancels unnecessary HTTP requests.
+However, if the user has caches cleaned or off, then there is no impact on the site’s speed, so this fix is more towards the user end.

 To perform this through a plug-in, we recommend working with a WP Super Cache.
 However, following the recommended installation is very essential to make sure it is secure and safe.
 Alternatively, you can use the following command to expire headers: